 Montana de Oro State Park is one of the hidden wonders of the Central Coast.
-Nestled past huge eucalyptus trees and the town of Los Osos is this spectacular place perfect for a day of adventure.
+Nestled past colossal eucalyptus trees and the town of Los Osos is this spectacular place perfect for a day of adventure.

 Things To Do Montana De Oro State Park

 Other day activities include swimming, fishing, mountain biking, and horseback riding.
 Photographers will find endless chances to catch that great shot.
 There are horse facilities that you can use for a day or camp overnight with your horses.
-Campground area offers full-service facilities that will give you a great camping experience.
+The campground area offers full-service facilities that will give you a great camping experience.

 Montana De Oro State Park features over 8,000 acres of rugged cliffs, secluded sandy beaches, coastal plains, streams, canyons, and hills.
 Naturalists and backpackers enjoy the solitude and freedom found along the park trails.